Low Memorial Library: Form

 Low is arranged in the shape of a Greek cross, is aligned with the Manhattan street grid, and contains beveled corners.
 The main walls of the building's Greek cross correspond to the four cardinal directions.
 The cross has a maximum width of 192 ft.
-The Greek cross layout had previously been used in several libraries, including the main library of New York University (NYU)'s Bronx campus (now Gould Memorial Library on the campus of Bronx Community College) that was designed by McKim's colleague Stanford White.
+The Greek cross layout had previously been used in several libraries, including the main library of New York University's (NYU) Bronx campus (now Gould Memorial Library on the campus of Bronx Community College) that was designed by McKim's colleague Stanford White.
 Low's arrangement, like that of Gould's, is partly inspired by those of the Library of Congress and the British Library.
-Unlike these other libraries, Low was designed to face away from much of the campus that was designed around it.
+Unlike these other libraries, Low faces away from much of the campus that was built around it.

 The building is topped by a round dome made of brick, which is clad on the outside with limestone, and on the inside with steel framing and plaster.
-The dome has a radius of 52 ft and has a maximum thickness of 48 in at the bottom, tapering to 9 in at the pinnacle.
+The dome has a radius of 52 ft and a maximum thickness of 48 in at the bottom, tapering to 9 in at the pinnacle.
 The steel frame under the dome is made of two 1 in thick and 12 in wide steel bars.
 The ceiling of the rotunda beneath is a false ceiling that hangs about 16 ft below the inner face of the dome.
 Otherwise, the dome is made of stone that is designed to be self-supporting.
 The dome was inspired by the Rotunda, the main library designed by Thomas Jefferson at the University of Virginia, and is also less directly evocative of the dome above the Pantheon.